Chapter 12: oving Forward

 Perhaps Mister Bekh knows how to reach them.

-‘Therefore, my heart is glad and my tongue rejoices; I will rest in hope, because you will not abandon me.
+[Therefore, my heart is glad and my tongue rejoices; I will rest in hope, because you will not abandon me.]

-No law prevented anyone from accepting the Words of J’shua.
-However, circles could not include people from different castes.
+No law prevented anyone from accepting the words of J’shua.
+However, Circles could not include people from different castes.
 Thus, to spread the Writings to the upper ranks of Tarin society, he would have to meet individuals of higher status.

 Jonathan chose a savory stew, found a seat, and struck up a conversation.

-“Tell me more.”
-Jonathan nodded.
+“Tell me more,” Jonathan said.

+Ital took another bite.
 “I acquired a Book of J’shua with silver fasteners in Esthlanis.
 I’ve shown it to customers in higher castes as merely another product.
 I’ve not had an offer for it yet.
 What can I tell them about the book that might entice them?
 Perhaps an exotic story from it?”

 “This story will not sell well.”